CMPSC-300-Allegheny-College-Fall-2022/05_activity/README.md

 After you have pushed your work to your repository, please visit the repository at the GitHub website (you may have to log-in using your browser) to verify that your files were correctly sent.

-## Instructions

-Please see your notes and the slides from today's course for notes on how to complete code for each of the tasks below.

-+ Create a database to contain the following information.
-  - ID
-  - Organism
-  - DNASeq
-  - Protseq
-+ Add at least four rows of data (this data can be real or made-up)
-+ Offer two queries to two different types of information from the data.

 ### Deliverable

 Please complete the sections of the File: `writing/reflection.md`